Kamanawa II: Death

 He began to hear rumors that his great-uncle Alapai was the true father of Kekahili.
 Meanwhile, he had a son Joel Hulu Mahoe (1831–1891) by Aulani.
 He had divorced his wife Kamokuiki, but he could not legally remarry while his former wife lived.
 Punishment for adultery in missionary-influenced Hawaii included banishment to the barren island of Kahoʻolawe.

 He and an accomplice, Lonoapuakau, captain of the Hawaiian vessel Hooikaika, poisoned Kamokuiki to avoid punishment for adultery, but were discovered.

-The trial, October 3, 1840, was presided over by Governor Kekūanāoa of Oʻahu and a jury of twelve "intelligent Hawaiians".
+The trial, October 3, 1840, was presided over by Governor Kekūanaōʻa of Oʻahu and a jury of twelve "intelligent Hawaiians".
 Kamanawa was found guilty of both murder and adultery.
 The same issue of the newspaper that expressed approval of the trial welcomed Charles Wilkes of the American Exploring Expedition.

-On October 20, 1840 he and Lonopuakau were hanged at Fort Honolulu before a crowd of 10,000.
+On October 20, 1840, he and Lonopuakau were hanged at Fort Honolulu before a crowd of 10,000.
 Kamanawa died twelve days after the first Hawaiian Constitution was signed.
 Prior to his death, he requested to see his grandsons James Kaliokalani and David Kalākaua, who were attending the Royal School.
 They were allowed to see their grandfather before his execution.